lesshint/lesshint/docs/developer-guide/api/lesshint.md

 The `config` argument is optional, but if a object is passed it'll be merged with the defaults.

+The merged, final, config object will be returned.

 ```js
 const config = {
     emptyRule: false